mrlunchbox777/terraform-modules/src/helmchartconfig/README.md

 This is used to create a configuration object for helm chart releases.

-It's a base object that provides all the things required for a helm release, and gives good defaults.
+It's a base object that provides all the things required for a helm release, and the [submodule genneratebase](/src/helmchartconfig/generatebase/) gives good defaults.
 It can then be further configured and used in downstream projects to provide better defaults.

-Overrides are calculated by taking parameters first, then override configs, then base configs.
+Overrides are calculated by ignoring nulls at every step.
+For the order the baseconfig populates values, override config then pushes values on top, and finally the variable parameters push values on top of that.